tlack/hairytext/README.md

 application.

-It is written in Elixir + Phoenix LiveView and Python, doesn't require a database, and runs fine on a $5/mo server without a GPU.
+It is written in Elixir + Phoenix LiveView and Python, doesn't require a database (totally self contained), and runs fine on a $5/mo server without a GPU.

 # Screenshot